MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/code_blocks.md

 ## Codeblock

+Note that the codeblock goes _inside_ the `raw` tag.

-Use HTML highlighting (HTML tags are colored but Liquid is plain).
+Use HTML highlighting (Liquid parts are plain).

 	{% raw %}
 	```html